 5.3 RL with Neural Network

 In this section we have used Neural Network to test our Reward based Machine Learning mechanism in a simulated environment.
 We developed a Neural Network code in Python and have demonstrated results.
-In this algorithm we have simulated 10 different locations a user goes through (Locations 0-9) as shown in the x-axis of topmost figure in 5.3; on Y-axis we have shown the Reinforcements received by the offloading system, for '-1' the system decides to do local processing because the conditions are not suitable, for '0' we offload the processing on Local servers, and for '1' we offload on remote cloud servers; On Z axis we have shown The Reinforcements of Response Time of the app processing.
+In this algorithm we have simulated 10 different locations a user goes through (Locations 0-9) as shown in the x-axis of topmost Figure in 5.3; on Y-axis we have shown the Reinforcements received by the offloading system, for '-1' the system decides to do local processing because the conditions are not suitable, for '0' we offload the processing on Local servers, and for '1' we offload on remote cloud servers; On Z axis we have shown The Reinforcements of Response Time of the app processing.
 As we can see these locations have certain attributes assigned to them with random values.
 For instance as the user goes from location 0 to 9, the network bandwidth available to him increases.
 We can specify for how many iterations we want to train our Q - function and also the hidden layers of the Neural Network is customizable.
-After sufficient training the 3-D Contour of QModel looks as shown in the middle-right portion of the figure 5.3, below that is just the top view of the contour.
-On the middle-left figure are the different trials of the action taken by the offloading system while going from Location 0-9.
+After sufficient training the 3-D Contour of QModel looks as shown in the middle-right portion of the Figure 5.3, below that is just the top view of the contour.
+On the middle-left Figure are the different trials of the action taken by the offloading system while going from Location 0-9.

--1 for Local processing
+-1 for Local Processing

 0 for Offloading on Local Servers